A lovely Hike into the mysterious Stakkholtsgjá Canyon in South-Iceland

 We were lucky enough to get some sunshine during our hike, which made the surroundings even more mystical.

 As we got closer to the waterfall the canyon got narrower and narrower.
-It was just out of this world for me being there as I love canyons and waterfalls.
+It was just out of this world for me to be there as I love canyons and waterfalls.

 Now as we got to the end of the canyon it started getting really narrow and slippery and I could hear the waterfall.